netliferesearch/promptfinder/docs/FIRESTORE_SECURITY_RULES.md

-# Firestore Security Rules Documentation
+# Firestore Security Rules Implementation

-This document explains the implementation of Firestore security rules for the PromptFinder Chrome extension.
+This document explains the implementation of Firestore security rules for the DesignPrompts Chrome extension.
 These rules ensure proper data security, validation, and access control.

 ## Overview